pawelkruzynski/docs/pages/public_cloud/public_cloud_network_services/getting-started-02-create-private-network-gateway/guide.en-gb.md

 }
 ```

-You can create your ressources by entering the following command:
+You can create your resources by entering the following command:

 ```console
 terraform apply